Connect with others who understand.

 Bone Marrow Transplantation

-PNH affects the cells in your bone marrow that make new blood cells.
-Mutations (changes) in these cells lead to damaged RBCs that are easily killed by the complement system.
-Allogeneic bone marrow transplants are procedures in which abnormal cells are killed and replaced with healthy cells.
+An allogeneic bone marrow transplant replaces damaged bone marrow with healthy donor cells.
 This treatment is the only possible cure for PNH.
-Allogeneic bone marrow transplants are sometimes used to treat PNH and related conditions like aplastic anemia, but they aren’t a good fit for everyone because they can lead to life-threatening side effects.
+Allogeneic bone marrow transplants are sometimes used to treat PNH and related conditions, like aplastic anemia.
+However, this treatment isn’t right for everyone because it carries serious risks, including life-threatening side effects.

-Bone marrow transplants have been used for many years as a PNH treatment.
-However, researchers continue to study this procedure to determine when it’s most helpful.
-In recent years, they have concluded that certain factors lead to better results after transplantation.
+Bone marrow transplants have been used for many years to treat PNH, but researchers are still learning how to improve outcomes.
+Recent studies show that certain factors lead to better results after transplant.
 You’re more likely to live longer after this procedure if, before getting a transplant, you:

 • Have needed 20 or fewer blood transfusions